Range Map

 - Proven reliability and parts support.
 With a global Textron service network behind the type, parts and qualified maintenance are widely available compared to other VLJ programs that have come and gone.

 - Trailing-link main gear.
-Forgives imperfect arrivals, and is one of the most owner-loved features of the type during transition training.
+Forgives imperfect arrivals, and is a confidence-builder during transition training.

 Trade-offs